Agricultural Land Commission

 • Soil Use for Placement of Fill or Removal of Soil

-Find more information on each application type and associated requirements here.
-All applications except for Exclusion applications, will be submitted through the ALC Portal and require a BCeID account.
+All applications (except for Exclusion Applications), will be submitted through the ALC Portal and require a BCeID account.

 ALC and Local Governments

 The ALC supports coordinated and collaborative planning with local governments to ensure agricultural lands are protected.
 Local governments are usually the first point of contact when someone makes an application to the ALC.
-Local governments receive and review the application and the municipal Council decides whether to forward the application to the ALC for final decision.
-Therefore, it is important for applications to align with regulations set by both the municipal government and the ALC.
-Municipal governments are permitted to be more restrictive than the ALC in some circumstances.
+Applications are received and reviewed by staff within the District of Saanich prior to Council deciding if the application should be forwarded to the ALC for final decision.

-An objective in the District of Saanich Official Community Plan is to protect agricultural land for current and future generations, and continuing to support the ALR is a means of achieving this.
+In some circumstances, municipal governments are permitted to be more restrictive than the ALC.
 When deciding whether to forward an application to the ALC, the District of Saanich strives to align with ALC regulations.
-Therefore, it is important for applicants to familiarize themselves with the ALC Act, ALC Policies and ALR Regulations before making an application.
+Therefore, it is important for applicants to familiarize themselves with the ALC Act, ALC Policies and any pertinent ALR Regulations before making an application.

 Residences in the ALR